 Lisa Lawrence Brody joined Bay Area Legal in December 2004 as the team leader of the St. Petersburg office, where her previous experience as a legal services attorney and extensive background in the area of housing law continue to guide the St. Petersburg office.
 Lisa graduated from the University of Oregon School of Law in 1995 after obtaining a bachelor's degree in political science from the University of Oregon.
 In 2010, Lisa also obtained a certificate in Nonprofit Leadership and Management from the University of Tampa.
 Currently, Lisa is very active in her local community and in the legal services community.

 Jennifer Broomfield is a staff attorney with the Florida Veterans Legal Helpline.
-She's graduate of Brooklyn Law School and Hunter College School of Social.
+She's a graduate of Brooklyn Law School and Hunter College School of Social.
 She has worked as an assistant attorney general for the State of Florida, Department of Children and Families, and as Branch UPL Counsel for The Florida Bar, where she was responsible for civilly prosecuting respondents accused of engaging in the unlicensed practice of law.
 Jenn has an extensive work history with the veteran population.
 She was the first national program manager for the Department of Veterans Affairs Intimate Partner Violence Assistance Program.
 Jenn has also worked as a Veterans Justice outreach specialist in Albuquerque, New Mexico, where she accompanied homeless veterans to Homeless Court.
 Jenn also developed the Veterans Civil Justice Initiative Project, which resulted in a monthly volunteer attorney legal clinic for veterans as the Albuquerque VA Hospital.

 Calli Burnett is a Team ABLE attorney.
 She previously advocated for Chicago students to receive the special education services they need and deserve in order to stay in school.
 She also represented victims of domestic violence in divorces and the best interests of children in guardianship matters.
 Calli received her law degree and masters in education policy from Loyola University Chicago.
 She served as a Teach for America member in Tulsa, Oklahoma, leading some 40 preschoolers to make growth in reading, number sense, and social-emotional aspects.
 Calli is a member of multiple bar associations and is passionate about expanding access to quality legal representation.